gurgunday/html/README.md

 ## API Reference

-The package provides an `html` function that can be used to tag template literals and escape their expressions.
+The package provides the `html` function that can be used to tag template literals and escape their expressions.
 To render an expression as raw HTML, prefix it with `!`.

 Node.js users also have access to the `includeFile` function that outputs the content of a given file and caches it in memory.